Ground Gas Protection Birmingham

 Once the investigation has been completed, the analysis and interpretation of measurement data will reveal whether there are ground gases or vapours.

-Protection against below-ground gases
+Protection from below-ground gasses

 Ground gas protection can be a complex operation.
 GeoShields Ground Gas Specialists have the necessary knowledge, experience, and skills.